zenflow/resume/README.md

 - Contributed to the Node.js runtime by [proposing](https://github.com/nodejs/node/issues/35288) and [implementing](https://github.com/nodejs/node/pull/35369) a new feature
 - Worked on SSR (server-side rendered) SPA (single-page application) ecosystem in 2014, long before it was popularized, authoring first the [ractive-express](https://github.com/zenflow/ractive-express#readme) package and later the [ractive-isomorphic](https://github.com/zenflow/ractive-isomorphic#readme) package
-- Collaborated extensively on [sweetalert2](https://github.com/sweetalert2/sweetalert2), a popular vanilla-JS UI component for modals/popups in vanilla JS, which is downloaded hundreds of thousands of times per week from NPM alone [(reference)](https://www.npmjs.com/package/sweetalert2), and has been known to hit the list of trending JS repositories on Github [(reference)](https://github.com/sweetalert2/sweetalert2/issues?q=is%3Aissue+trending)
+- Collaborated extensively on [sweetalert2](https://github.com/sweetalert2/sweetalert2), a popular vanilla-JS UI component for modals/popups in vanilla JS, which is downloaded hundreds of thousands of times per week from NPM alone [(reference)](https://www.npmjs.com/package/sweetalert2), and has been known to hit the list of trending JS repositories on GitHub [(reference)](https://github.com/sweetalert2/sweetalert2/issues?q=is%3Aissue+trending)
   - Made dramatic improvements to the public API, while deferring any breaking changes to the next major release.
 For example: fixed async control-flow [(#485)](https://github.com/sweetalert2/sweetalert2/issues/485), added functional-programming way to configure default options [(#1023)](https://github.com/sweetalert2/sweetalert2/pull/1023),